jadelily18/game-panel/README.md

 # Unnamed Game Panel

-An unnamed game panel, specifically focusing on Minecraft for now.
+An unnamed, work-in-progress game panel, specifically focusing on Minecraft for now.

 ## License